lllyasviel/ControlNet/README.md

 The "trainable" one learns your condition.
 The "locked" one preserves your model.

-Thanks to this, training with small dataset of image pairs will not destroy the production-ready diffusion models.
+Thanks to this, training with a small dataset of image pairs will not destroy the production-ready diffusion models.

 The "zero convolution" is 1×1 convolution with both weight and bias initialized as zeros.